 The variation beat the original by 40.18%.
 This was probably because the image conveyed the message of a live event buzzing with participants—a place where prospects would want to be.

 This was just one test in a series of tests by ExactTarget.
 And yes, the result doesn’t directly say anything about the actual registrations from the landing page.
 But it did reinforce the expectation that relevant images play a crucial role in pushing visitors down the conversion funnel.
 Depending on which step of the funnel the test is implemented, images can even help generate leads and even registrations/sales.

 It’s important that the images you use should look compelling.
 But using images only to “beautify” the site may end up as a waste of valuable real estate on websites.
 So, the next time you need to select an image for a web/landing page, consider its “relevance” to the purpose and messaging of the page.
 Use images that somehow reinforce an important feature of your product, service, or event.

 Some typical image types that are completely ignored by people are large pictures included to serve no other purpose than to “jazz up” the page.
-The images that were scrutinized and thought as important content were usually product pictures and images of real people (as opposed to stock photos).
+The images that were scrutinized and thought of as important content was usually product pictures and images of real people (as opposed to stock photos).

 A/B test elements of your website to increase your conversion rates with VWO.
 Start your free trial today!